 I'm getting all of this empirical data.

-Matt Towery, who's a mutual friend of all ours, uh, I know you were on the email that I saw and quoted on this program earlier today.
+Matt Towery, who's a mutual friend of ours, I know you were on the email that I saw and quoted on this program earlier today.

 That's going back a couple hours now.

-The combined early election day vote in Hillsborough had already reached sixty-three percent.
+The combined early Election Day vote in Hillsboro had already reached 63%.

-He said, I can only remember two times that we've had that kind of wave voting, 1980 with Reagan and 2008 with Obama, and then he finishes the sentence by saying, and Secretary Clinton is no Obama, and he said this fits with my view that the polls totally underestimated and misallocated the turnout and their weighting models.
+He said, I can only remember two times that we've had that kind of wave voting, 1980 with Reagan and 2008 with Obama.

-I mean, there's a lot of pride in the African American community at the first African American president.
+But my sense is that the really big Obama precincts, which were largely legitimately African-American, there's a lot of pride in the African-American community at the first African-American president.

 Those precincts almost everywhere are not turning out in the kind of numbers that Hillary needs.

-In addition, there are some polls that show Trump getting as much as nineteen percent of the black vote, uh, which would be dramatically higher than Mid Romney ever dreamed of.
+In addition, there are some polls that show Trump getting as much as 19% of the black vote, which would be dramatically higher than Midromney ever dreamed of.

-Uh in addition, uh when you go through the list, just let's assume for a second that the list you just gave us is pretty accurate.
+In addition, when you go through the list, let's assume for a second that the list you just gave us is pretty accurate.

 Hang on, hang on.